 Once the trail starts to head downhill, this is where the views start getting impressive.

 I took my time on the downhill portion, taking tons of photos and just enjoying the fantastic Southern California coast.

-Watch where you step on this section though as I saw two snakes while hiking through here.
+Watch where you step in this section, I saw two snakes while hiking through here.

-All in all, this is a great coastal hike that is not too hard but which has fantastic views.
+This is a great coastal hike that is not too hard and which has fantastic views.
 If you have the full day, you can even spend some time at the beach as well when you are there.
 Let me know what you think in the comments.